Deep Jump Learning for Off-Policy Evaluation in Continuous Treatment Settings: Theory

-Assumption 1 is mild, as both $H$ and $L$ are parameters we specify.
-The part that $HL = O(n^{\rho})$ ensures that the stochastic error resulting from the parameter estimation in the MLP is negligible.
-Assumption 2 ensures that the optimizer would not diverge in the $\ell_{\infty}$ sense.
-Similar assumptions are commonly imposed in the literature to derive the convergence rates of DNN estimators \citep[see e.g.,][]{farrell2018deep}.
-These two assumptions guarantee the uniform consistency of the DNN estimator $\{\widehat{q}_{\mathcal{I}}\}_{\mathcal{I}\in \widehat{\mathcal{D}}^{(\ell)}}$.
-See Lemma \ref{lemma1} in the appendix for details.
+Assumption (A2) ensures that the optimizer would not diverge in the uniform norm sense.
+Similar assumptions are commonly imposed in the literature to derive the convergence rates of DNN estimators \citep[see e.g.,][]{farrell2021deep}.
+Combining (A2) with (A1) allows us to derive the uniform rate of convergence for the class of DNN estimators $\{\widehat{q}_{\mathcal{I}}: {\mathcal{I}\in \widehat{\mathcal{P}}}\}$.
+Specifically, $\widehat{q}_{\mathcal{I}}$ converges at a rate of $O_p\{n|\mathcal{I}|^{-2\beta/(2\beta+p)}\}$ where the big-$O$ terms are uniform in $\mathcal{I}$, $p$ is the dimension of features.
+See Lemma \ref{lemma0} in the supplementary article for details.

-\begin{thm} Suppose Model 1, Assumptions 1 and 2 hold.
-Suppose $m$ diverges to infinity with $n$.
-Then, there exists some constant $\gamma_0$ such that as long as $0<\gamma\le \gamma_0$, the following events occur with probability approaching 1 (w.p.a.1),